department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2023-10-clinical-reminders/recruitment-poster-wording.md

 Title: We need your feedback

 Did you fill out an online health questionnaire before your appointment today?
-These questions could have been eye care, tobacco use, toxic exposure, or more.
-We need your feedback—and we’ll pay you for your participation.
+These questionnaires ask about things like eye care, tobacco use, and more.
+If you did, we need your feedback.
+And we’ll pay you for your participation.

 Here’s how it works:
 1. Register for a future Veteran Usability Study—it only takes 5 minutes.
 Go to [URL for segregated database]